 Step Four – Color Calibration

 If you wanted to see what high bortle skies look like, this is it.
-You can still see some gradient but we’ll keep processing!
+You can still see some gradient, but we’ll keep processing!

 Step Five – Deconvolution

 Be careful with the center of the galaxy.
-I’d recommend you edit the generated star mask and add an elipses around the galaxy core.
+I’d recommend you edit the generated star mask and add an ellipses around the galaxy core.
 Decon won’t do anything there but it can cause “blow out” if you don’t mask the core.

 Click on “Deconvolution” and generate your PSF and then click “Run EZ Decon” to let it rip!
+We protect the core of M31 Andromeda nebula since deconvolution can “blow it out” if not careful!

 Step Six – Denoise